 Likes its predecessor, Death on the Nile (2022) is all about Poirot, with even the murders taking second place.
-But that’s still enough reason to catch this Agatha Christie whodunit.
+But that’s still enough reason to watch this Agatha Christie whodunit.

 Death on the Nile (2022) Synopsis